nosarthur/nosarthur.github.io/_posts/2019-05-27-gita-breakdown.md

 - milestone 3: git delegation
 - milestone 4: speedup

-In the rest of this post, I will describe the expected behaviors.
+In the rest of this post, I will describe the expected behaviors for them.

 ## milestone 1: basic CLI